isabella232/dynamic-media-classic.en-1/help/including-zoom-targets-image-maps-image-sets.md

 ---
 title: Including zoom targets and Image Maps in Image Sets
-description: Learn how to include zoom targets and image maps in Image Sets in Dynamic Media Classic.
+description: Learn how to include zoom targets and image maps in Image Sets in Adobe Dynamic Media Classic.
 uuid: 1f5a00fe-3cc2-4668-a051-59e0bee50b35
 contentOwner: admin
 content-type: reference